WHO ARE WE?

-All riders are welcome to join the weekly rides as long as they have a bike in good working condition, a helmet, and lights for the night rides.
-The shortest distance on Friday morning is our "steady" 85km which has an approximate average speed of 34-35km/h.
+All riders are welcome to join the weekly rides as long as they have a bike in good working condition, a helmet, and lights for the early part of the morning.
+The shortest distance on Sunday morning is our "steady" 85km which has an approximate average speed of 37km/h.
 Most importantly you must have a passion for cycling.
 We also recommend that you carry a completed copy of the Rider Information Card, which is a business card that contains your emergency contact information.
-It is available free of charge from Wolfi's Bike Shop
+It is available free of charge from Wolfi's Bike Shop.

 You can get all the latest updates on the Dubai Roadsters Facebook Page and our yearly Coast to Coast Challenge on the Roadsters events page & on Facebook.

-To join this ride you should feel comfortable riding in a large group, be able to complete the 85km and keep a pace of 32-38km/ph.
+To join this ride you should feel comfortable riding in a large group, be able to complete the short route of 75km and keep a pace of 38km/h.
 We encourage all those who join the ride to observe an acceptable cycling etiquette, be courteous to other riders in the group and roll through and take your turn on the front of the bunch.
 For a short video on how to ride in a group please watch this informative video from the guys at GCN.

 It is safer if the group maintains its integrity until Nad Al Sheba where riders can compete with each other in sprints as they are on familiar ground and the traffic will have disappeared.
-After leaving Nad Al Sheba, we should regroup before reaching the bridge over Al Khail Road so the riders behind including the support car can catch up for the final section back to the Lime Tree Café where you can have a restorative coffee and carrot cake.
+We encourage everyone to join us for a coffee at Bike On in DXBike after the ride.

-DON’T LEAVE RIDERS ALONE BEHIND THE GROUP: If someone encounters a problem, either mechanical or physical, which forces them to stop, someone should stop with them to ensure they have a companion to help them catch up to the group again, or to stay with them until further help arrives.
-It is not safe to be alone out in the desert.
+If someone encounters a problem, either mechanical or physical, which forces them to stop, someone should stop with them to ensure they have a companion to help them catch up to the group again, or to stay with them until further help arrives.
+It is not safe to be out alone on the highways.

-There are usually support vehicles for the Rides: hese vehicles are driven by volunteers and they follow the group to help out if needed and to warn other road traffic of the presence of cyclists.
-If you or any of your family or friends would like to help out by volunteering to drive a support vehicle please register on the Dubai Roadsters website.
+There are usually support vehicles for the Rides: These vehicles are driven by volunteers and they follow the group to help out if needed and to warn other road traffic of the presence of cyclists.

 Keep a close watch far enough ahead so that you can see and point out obstacles early enough to allow yourself and those behind you to smoothly avoid them.
 Pass on Signals to other riders as our groups are fairly big.
 Ride predictably.
 The riders in the lead of the group must give signals to the rider’s behind.
 You can use signals by hand or your voice (like “hole “for a hole in the road or “left turn” for a change of direction) to give or pass on signals.
 Signals coming from the front should be passed on to the riders behind you.